sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No issues.*

 - **Mitchell:**
   - *What did you do yesterday?
-I debugged the interest form page and linked it with firebase.
+I added update and delete functionality for the member submissions page.
   - *What are you planning to do today?
-I am planning on finishing up my work on the member submissions page.
+I am planning on making sure the members submissions page will work under any circumstance.
   - *Any problems?
 No issues so far.

 - **Lucas:**